Top Things to Know:

 Oregon ski resorts are modifying traditional lesson offerings including group, beginner and kids lessons this winter.
 Each resort is taking its own approach.
 Mt.
 Hood Meadows Learning Center Operations & Training Manager Tyler Barnes says, “We’re reimagining the lesson experience and catering to groups and families who want to stay in their ‘bubble’ by revamping our private lesson experience to allow 2 to 5 participants in a private lesson at a fixed rate.”
 The resort is also offering an opportunity for families to introduce skiing or snowboarding to their 4- through 6-year-old kids through a “Mommy/Daddy & Me” kids group lesson.

 Mt.
-Bachelor is shifting from full-day to half-day lessons (including multi-weeks) and building out their private lesson programs while eliminating beginner and youth under 6 lessons for this season.
+Bachelor is shifting from full-day to half-day lessons (including multi-weeks) and building out their private lesson programs.
 Research these new lesson options at each ski area and reserve your lessons and equipment online in advance.
-In accordance with Oregon state mandates, drop-in childcare will unfortunately not be available at Oregon ski areas this winter.

 Indoor Amenities Will Be Limited

 The majority of ski areas will have indoor spaces open and available, but occupancy will be limited.
 Many resorts plan to meter access to lodges on busy days, for restroom use or for food and beverage.
 Mt.
 Bachelor is taking a “back to basics” approach to this season, says Mt.
 Bachelor Brand & Marketing Director Leigh Capozzi.
 “This approach is focused on the on-snow experience, while minimizing ancillary services, especially those involving indoor congregation.
 Consistent with the early days of Mt.
 Bachelor, we believe this necessary approach will resonate with many hearty Northwest skiers and riders who enjoy our natural mountain environment.”